-This noble Stockholm luxury residence of arts & crafts pedigree presides over Lärkstaden in the quiet leafy diplomatic quarters of town – the Ett Hem is a delightfully reclusive hotel of style sophistication dressed in a design palette of comfy elegance and wonderful familiarity just a stroll from the vibe of downtown.
+This noble Stockholm luxury residence of arts & crafts pedigree presides over Lärkstaden in the quiet leafy diplomatic quarters of town – the Ett Hem is a delightfully reclusive hotel of style sophistication dressed in a design palette of comfy elegance and wonderful familiarity, just a stroll from the vibe of downtown.

 A crafted tale of tenacity, love and creativity, Ett Hem was orchestrated by the natural kinship of owner Jeanette Mix, architect Anders Landström and designer & academic Ilse Crawford.
-The house is a masterstroke of design genius that feels natural and has a random narrative of a private elegant home, one that was skilfully mustered together over time with great thought to the interplay of texture and affect of each singular piece.
+The house is a masterstroke of design genius that feels natural and has a random boutique narrative of a private elegant home, one that was skilfully mustered together over time with great thought to the interplay of texture and affect of each singular piece.

-Equally, the small garden, by Ulf Nordfjell, winner of Best in Show at the 2009 Chelsea Flower Show, is like a childhood dream of discovering an hidden garden.
-'It is a shady garden so the colours are whites and soft blues,' he says, 'with lots of pots of seasonal flowers to give it an atmosphere of being at home.'
+Equally, the small garden by Ulf Nordfjell, winner of Best in Show at the 2009 Chelsea Flower Show, is like a childhood dream of discovering an hidden garden.
+'It is a shady garden so the colours are whites and soft blues' he says, 'with lots of pots of seasonal flowers to give it an atmosphere of being at home.'

-Chill, lounge, think, entertain or recluse to your favourite corner, this is a hand-tested informal habitat of infinite style - a discreet small residency, Ett Hem is an original home crafted by every sense.
+Chill, lounge, think, entertain or recluse to your favourite corner, this is a hand-tested informal habitat of infinite style - a discreet hotel residency, Ett Hem is an original home crafted by every sense.

 Ett Hem is a quite recluse on a turn-of-the-century residential street in smart Östermalm, an affluent corner and fittingly home to the Embassy district in central Stockholm.